-Dear Students and Parents/Guardians:
+ACSD Students and Families:

-Addison Central School District is committed to providing all students with quality education in a safe and secure learning environment.
-This Code of Conduct booklet is designed to help promote such a goal.
-This Board of Education has adopted the Code to provide information about the rules that all students are required to follow as well as the consequences for unacceptable and serious misbehaviors.
-Please review all the information in the Code of Student Conduct carefully and be familiar with the consequences of violating the rules.
-Students and parents are required to sign a statement that indicates they have received the Code of Student Conduct and are aware of the explanation of rules it provides.
+Addison Central School District is "committed to student success" and a significant element of this is providing all students, faculty and staff with an environment conducive to learning.
+This Code of Conduct is designed to support ensuring that we are able to provide a safe and secure learning environment.
+Each year, the district revises and the Board of Education adopts the Code to provide information about the expectations that are required to be followed when at school and/or school functions, as well as the potential consequences for unacceptable and serious misbehaviors.
+Please review all the information in the Code of Conduct carefully and be familiar with the potential consequences of not meeting the expectations.
+Students and parents/caregivers are required to sign a statement that indicates they have received the Code of Conduct and are aware of the explanation of the expectations it provides.

-Since there have been some changes, it is important you review this booklet in its entirety even if you have read the Code in previous years.
+Once again, the Code of Conduct is updated annually and it is important you review this information in its entirety, even if you have read the Code in previous years.

-Parents may view the 2023-24 Student Code of Conduct on the District's website at www.addisoncsd.org.
+The 2024-25 Student Code of Conduct is also available on the district's website at www.addisoncsd.org.